apache/spark/docs/apache-airflow/operators-and-hooks-ref.rst

 =============================

 Here's the list of the operators and hooks which are available in this release in the ``apache-airflow`` package.

-Airflow has many more integrations available for separate installation as a provider packages.
-For details see:
+Airflow has many more integrations available for separate installation as :doc:`apache-airflow-providers:index`.

-:doc:`apache-airflow-providers:operators-and-hooks-ref/index`.
+For details see: :doc:`apache-airflow-providers:operators-and-hooks-ref/index`.

 **Base:**